nasa-jpl/sstmp/README_SSTMP.md

 If you already have the [requirements](#requirements),
 1. Clone this repository
 1. Change to the directory containing `skaffold.yaml` : `cd src`
-1. Install SSTMP: `skaffold run && skaffold run` .
-The second skaffold run is necessary because Skaffold [can't control order of operations yet](https://github.com/GoogleContainerTools/skaffold/issues/3905).
+1. Install SSTMP: run `skaffold debug`

 Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP_ubuntu.md).